 - Curly-haired males are more susceptible to scalp folliculitis when they shave

 - If you are under medication with steroids and antibacterial cream and have been using them for a long time

 - A exposed wound or injury which allows bacteria to spread to the follicles

 - Excessive use of hair products like oils, gels and shampoos could irritate the scalp and cause infection.

 How to Detect Scalp Folliculitis?

 Your doctor will take a look at your skin, go back to your previous history and look at medical reports to diagnose any infection.
 He might also opt to examine your skin with the help of a microscope.
-If the initial round of treatments do not help, the doctor might take a swab of your infected area to establish which strain of bacteria or fungus has caused the infection.
+If the initial round of scalp folliculitis treatment do not help, the doctor might take a swab of your infected area to establish which strain of bacteria or fungus has caused the infection.
 If the results are yet inconclusive and the infection persists, a biopsy might be required for a conclusive diagnosis.

-In the beginning folliculitis appears as a cluster of small red pimples on your scalp with a possible white tip.
+In the beginning scalp folliculitis appears as a cluster of small red pimples on your scalp with a possible white tip.
 This could in course of time spread and infect the neighbouring hair follicles and turn them into crusty sores.
-The regular symptoms of folliculitis are:
+The regular symptoms of scalp folliculitis are:

 - Tiny red pimples

 - White heads